-Yesterday, one of the Outbound Adventurers and I drove more than 600 miles from Big Bend National Park back home to Houston.
-It was the only time I'd visited the park in my more than 10 years in Houston, and it was truly spectacular — I can't believe I waited this long!
+Yesterday, my friend Jessi and I drove more than 600 miles from Big Bend National Park back home to Houston.
+It was the only time I’d visited the park in my more than 10 years in Houston, and it was truly spectacular — I can’t believe I waited this long!
 But more on that another week.

 I struggled to prepare for this trip.
 I knew I’d be camping in the Chihuahuan Desert, but as many times as I have been camping, this was my first time roughing it in such an arid environment.
 I just wasn’t sure what to expect, but I figured it had something to do with extreme dehydration and mountain lions.